LSU Football Recruiting 2018: Top Recruits Landed, Class Predictions

 LSU has its eyes on a pair of top recruits entering Wednesday.

-Linebacker Nakobe Dean and defensive tackle Siaki Ika could add to LSU's haul, but it'll be difficult for the Tigers to land both.
+Linebacker Nakobe Dean and defensive tackle Siaki Ika could add to LSU's haul, but it will be difficult for the Tigers to land both.

 Alabama and Ole Miss are both in the mix for the Mississippi native, and there's plenty both of LSU's SEC rivals can offer to Dean.